Shop Subscribe

 The Wonders of a Multi-Sensory Environment

-Typically, a MSE is a dedicated space or room that is designed to stimulate the senses through a controlled environment enhanced with individualized sensory equipment.
-Some of the goals and benefits of MSE’s include promoting relaxation and a feeling of well-being, focus and attention, understanding of cause/ effect and social interaction skills.
-MSE’s are the perfect medium for those with multiple disabilities including visual and/or hearing impairments, cognitive and dementia issues and/or motor delays and impairments.
-With their sensory components combining touch, vibration and movement with sight and sound, they offer something for all levels.
+Typically, an MSE is a dedicated space or room that is designed to stimulate the senses through a controlled environment enhanced with individualized sensory equipment.
+Some of the goals and benefits of MSE’s include promoting relaxation and a feeling of well-being, focus and attention, understanding of cause/ effect, and social interaction skills.
+MSE’s are the perfect medium for those with multiple disabilities, including visual and/or hearing impairments, cognitive and dementia issues, and/or motor delays and impairments.
+With their sensory components combining touch, vibration, and movement with sight and sound, they offer something for all levels.

-Components in a sensory room can vary widely and usually involve selection based on the assessment of the special needs or general population that will be utilizing the space.
-A collaboration between educators, parents, equipment vendors and other related specialists are helpful when planning an MSE.
+Components in a sensory room can vary widely and are usually selected based on the special needs or general population that will be using the space.
+A collaboration between educators, parents, equipment vendors, and other related specialists is helpful when planning an MSE.
 Here are just a few of the options available:

 Bubble Tube

-The clear plastic water column produces a steady stream of small bubbles which coordinate with changing light colors within the tube.
-With an interactive Bubble Tube, the user presses a switch or panel which allow the tube to change color and/or speed of vibration of the bubbles so can help promote cause/effect, turn taking and simple visual perception skills.
+The clear plastic water column produces a steady stream of small bubbles, which coordinate with changing light colors within the tube.
+With an interactive Bubble Tube, the user presses a switch or panel, which changes the tube’s color and/or the speed of the bubbles’ vibration, helping promote cause-and-effect, turn-taking, and simple visual perception skills.
 In addition to the light, the hum and vibration of the tube are also often a source of attention and appeal.

 Fiber Optics

-These are light sources made of fiber optic strands in a variety of options including hanging curtains, wall or floor carpets, vertical sprays or draped strands over a sitting piece such as a bean bag cushion.
-In a semi-darkened room, Fiber Optics produce a soft glow that can promote visual focus and tracking and when used in strands (usually grouped in sets of 100 or more) and draped across the body in a seat or in a swing, the weight of the combined strands provides deep touch pressure input on the body which may help promote the relaxation/calming response.
+These are light sources made of fiber-optic strands in a variety of options, including hanging curtains, wall or floor carpets, vertical sprays, or draped strands over a seating piece such as a bean bag cushion.
+In a semi-darkened room, fiber optics produces a soft glow that can promote visual focus and tracking, and when used in strands (usually grouped in sets of 100 or more) and draped across the body in a seat or in a swing, the weight of the combined strands provides deep touch pressure input on the body, which may help promote the relaxation/calming response.

 Projectors

-These devices are a fun method to project colorful images onto walls, ceilings, floors or a soft space such as a draped parachute.
-Themed concepts such as shapes, planets, a deep sea environment or even customized pictures are displayed on a projector disc or wheel which gently rotates producing a clear slow moving image across the desired surface.
-In a semi- darkened room, these oversized rotating images are great for calming, attending and visual focus and tracking.
+These devices are a fun method to project colorful images onto walls, ceilings, floors, or a soft space such as a draped parachute.
+Themed concepts such as shapes, planets, a deep-sea environment, or even customized pictures are displayed on a projector disc or wheel that gently rotates, producing a clear, slow-moving image across the desired surface.
+In a semi- darkened room, these oversized rotating images are great for calming, attending, and visual focus and tracking.

 Vibro Acoustic Furniture

-These lounging pieces such as a beanbag, recliner, wedge, pillow or mats have built in speakers which allow the user to “feel” the music through vibration.
-Classical, drumming and/or even some contemporary new age composers are often good music choices to use with this equipment.
+These lounging pieces, such as beanbags, recliners, wedges, pillows, or mats, have built-in speakers that allow the user to “feel” the music through vibration.
+Classical, drumming, and/or contemporary new age composers are often good choices for this equipment.

-When considering a MSE keep in mind your space.
-Obstructions such as excess light from windows, wall barriers such as closet doors, cabinets/shelving and/or ventilation (side hvac units etc.) should be covered, moved or minimized as feasible.
-Additional electrical outlets may need to be installed and lighting should be changed to a rheostat control to allow gradual dimming.
+When considering an MSE, keep your space in mind.
+Obstructions such as excess light from windows, wall barriers (e.g., closet doors, cabinets/shelving), and/or ventilation (side HVAC units, etc.) should be covered, moved, or minimized as feasible.
+Additional electrical outlets may need to be installed, and lighting should be changed to a rheostat-controlled system for gradual dimming.
 Floor and/or wall padding may be needed for comfort and acoustics.
-Be sure to plan for budget as well.
-A portable corner unit can start under $5K but rooms can go $20K or more depending on the size, technology and equipment.
-But the rewards- such as seeing a child with autism make eye contact or having an agitated adult client with dementia calm down- can make the investment in a MSE worthwhile indeed!
+Be sure to plan for a budget as well.
+A portable corner unit can start under $5K, but rooms can go $20K or more depending on the size, technology, and equipment.
+But the rewards- such as seeing a child with autism make eye contact or having an agitated adult client with dementia calm down- can make the investment in an MSE worthwhile indeed!

 Visit our website for more sense-ational ideas!